 Once the invoice is paid, the CAN or project number can be changed manually only through coordination with the IC's Budget Office and OFM.
-OFM must be provided with the following information using the "NBS Acquisitions CAN Change Request Form" available on the NIH portal page https://my.nih.gov/.
+OFM must be provided with the following information using the "NBS Acquisitions CAN Change Request Form" available on the NIH portal page.
+[Go to the Section titled "NBS Acquisition Forms" on the far left of the page and select, "Acquisition CAN Change Request Form (updated 6/23/08)".]